esphome/esphome-docs/components/esp32_ble_beacon.rst

       document.getElementById("ble-uuid").value = guid();
     </script>

 Then, just compile and flash the ESP32.
-Note that esphomeyaml needs to increase the size of the code partitions of the ESP32 because BLE can take up a lot of space.
-It does this automatically, but you need to flash the ESP32 via USB when enabling or disabling this component.

 When everything is set up correctly, you should see a show up using your iBeacon scanner of choice.
 On iPhones, this should already work from the bluetooth screen (not tested), on Android, you will need to use an app like